 What is SPIFI?

-Funding available to eligible groups of specialists, family physicians with sub-specialties, and Indigenous communities living and working in RSA communities for planning, development and delivery of innovative community RCME educational opportunities.
+Funding is available to eligible groups of specialists, family physicians with sub-specialties, and Indigenous (SPIFI) communities living and working in Rural Subsidiary Agreement (RSA) communities for planning, development and delivery of innovative community RCME educational opportunities.
 This funding is offered in addition to individual RCME and community RCME allocations.

 We recognize that specialists, family physicians with sub-specialties, and Indigenous communities require additional assistance and supports to: